Our Church School

 Democracy

 Democracy is embedded within life at our school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-The elections of our School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
-Pupils also have the opportunity to air their opinions and ideas and have their voices heard through our School Council and pupil questionnaires.
-The council meets with our headteacher to discuss any issues raised in class council meetings.
-The council and other pupil groups, such as our Reading Mentors are genuinely able to effect change within our school.
+The elections of our House Committee members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
+Pupils also have the opportunity to air their opinions and ideas and have their voices heard through their representatives, talking directly to a member of staff, by using the school postbox and pupil questionnaires.
+The committee meets with our headteacher to discuss any issues raised/to share the views of their class.
+The committee and other pupil groups, such as our Spiritual Gang and Reading Mentors are genuinely able to effect change within our school.

 The Rule of Law